CarterPry/WebsiteV1/content/posts/Onzu-Guacamole/index.md

 ```

 ## Running the Chip Dipping Package
-A way to run this service is with a few parts, with first consisting of the docker command `docker run` to start the package.
+To run this service, a few steps are required.
+First, the Docker command `docker run` should be used to start the package.

 The 2nd line specifies the port with the left listed being for the host, and the right as the container port number.
- (I used -p 80:8080\)
+(I used -p 80:8080)

-The 3rd line is the location of where you want the guacamole configuration to be held, a location at your choosing
+The 3rd line is the location of where you want the guacamole configuration to be held, a location at your choosing.

 Lastly the 4th line is the package specification.
-Which Docker container are you using for these commands.
+Which Docker container are you using for these commands?

 The command below is a good guideline on how it should look.